ImperialCollegeLondon/formalising-mathematics/src/week_1/README.md

 ### Examples

-1) If your local context is
+1) If your tactic state is

 ```
 h : a = b